 Figure 6.
 Performance of the seasonal forecasts over the Western Mediterranean region (WMEDI) indicator.
 The overall performance of the ensemble mean can be seen in the top panels, which show the timeseries (left) and the MSSS skill (right).
-The bottom panels zoom on the visualization of the ensemble forecasts initialized in November 2002 and May 2003.
+The bottom panels zoom on the visualization of the ensemble forecasts initialized in November 2002 and May 2003, with the observations shown as black dotted line.
 The latter shows a large spread, indicating the little predictability - in the deterministic sense - of the extreme warm event in summer 2003, although, some ensemble members reach extreme anomaly values.